tpo/little_shell_scripts/README.md

 	     2. copy the output including the header
 	     3. start psql_access_priv_decoder
 	     4. paste
+	     5. CTRL-D
-	     5. you will see the decoded access privileges
+	     6. you will get the access privileges in human readable form displayed

 	   Example: